-Wage earners and corporations alike both receive a gross (total) income, which is then adjusted for a net income (profit).
-For individuals, gross income can include the following: wages, salaries, & tips, royalties and alimony money.
+Net is the adjustment of your gross.
+Wage-earners and corporations alike both receive a gross (total), which is then adjusted for a net (profit).
+For individuals, gross income can include the following: wages, salaries, & tips, royalties, and alimony money.
 However, there are other methods of receiving income such as, through gifts or scholarships.
-In another blog post, we will explain the importance of tax deductibles and exemptions; for now, it is important to note that deductions can be beneficial to taxpayers because subtracting them from your income reduces your final gross income and means you are not taxed as much.
-Finally, your net income is your take-home income, which has deductions like taxes subtracted out.
+In another blog post, we will explain the importance of tax deductibles and exemptions; for now, it is important to note that deductions can be beneficial to taxpayers.
+Subtracting them from your income reduces your final gross income.
+So, you’re not taxed as much.
+Finally, your final net is the amout you take home, which has deductions like taxes subtracted out.

 Vola Finance can advance you up to $300 at NO INTEREST.
 Vola Finance can make sure your bank balance does not get too low and alert you before it does so that you don’t pay overdraft or NSF fees.
 Furthermore, Vola Finance breaks down your spending pattern to help you budget your upcoming expenses and find ways for you to save.

 Vola supports over 6000 banks and credit unions and uses one of the nation’s largest bank connection providers to securely establish a link to your account.